 To make the wire connections after removing the original wiring, i.e. opening the first crimp and then clipping the OE wires, first cut the replacement wires to the proper length (if too long).
-Restrip the wires, as needed.
+Shorten and restrip the new Hall sender wires, as needed.
 With the correct wire colour to the correct wire location (as per your notes or these photos), solder the wires, one by one to the metal connector pins.
 Close the opened crimp to physically hold the wires in place.
-(There are other methods, YMMV).
+(There are other methods, i.e. splicing, soldering and heat wrap, YMMV).